codderzcom/cardz/README.md

 ## Domain description

-Some café owners got together and decided that they need new ways to attract more customers.
+Some café owners got together and decided that they need a new way to attract more customers.
-One such way would be to implement a loyalty program where each customer is given a card with the predefined requirements for some bonus.
+One such way would be to implement a loyalty program where each customer is given some card with the predefined requirements for a bonus.
-When the requirements are met the card owner is eligible for the bonus.
+When the requirements are met the card owner becomes eligible for the bonus.
 Requirements are generally in the line of buying some specific type of coffee or food.
 For example, a bonus scheme may be described as "_Buy eight cups of espresso and get a cappuccino for free_" or "_Buy latte, mocha, and cappuccino and get a free lungo_".
 Each time the requirement is met it's marked on the card as an achievement.